Identity Change

 1. Write down something you want to change.

-2. Write down all the personal traits of such a person.
+2. Write down all the personal traits of that type of person.

 3. Repeat the most convincing ones daily.